The Poetry Review

-Poetry Review is the magazine of The Poetry Society, edited by the poet Wayne Holloway-Smith.
+The Poetry Review is the magazine of The Poetry Society, edited by the poet Wayne Holloway-Smith.
 Founded in 1912, shortly after the establishment of the Society, previous editors have included poets Muriel Spark, Adrian Henri, Andrew Motion and Maurice Riordan.

 Background

-Founded in January 1912, the publication took over from the Poetical Gazette, a members news magazine for the newly formed Poetry Society.
+Founded in January 1912, the publication took over from the Poetical Gazette, a members' news magazine for the newly formed Poetry Society.
 It was first edited by Harold Monro, who was ousted after a year by alarmed, more conservative-minded trustees.
 He was followed by Stephen Phillips (1913–15).

-Galloway Kyle, The Poetry Society's founder and director, presided over the Review from 1916–47.
+Galloway Kyle, The Poetry Society's founder and director, presided over the Review from 1916 to 1947.
 He managed to keep the magazine running during the blitzing of London, despite ongoing bombing of the neighbourhood and the damage of Kyle's own home.
 He declared that he wanted to make poetry popular, "the common heritage and joy to all", geared to a common everyman, bringing poetry down from its "ivory tower"."We should look forward as well as backward," Kyle stated, "but in reality the latter is more necessary than the former, and it is particularly essential in relation to a poet who may find the times too noisy, too self-centred and too self-righteous to heed him".
 During both world wars Kyle paid particular attention to people serving in the armed forces, publishing their work and letters, interested in eye-witness accounts.
 Patriotic and populist, reliable and comforting to its readers during these times of chaos, the Review had its largest ever audience.
 Published bi-monthly at the time, the readership rose from approximately 1000 before World War I to more than 6000 per issue by the end of World War II.
 Kyle appointed Alice Hunt Bartlett as American Associate Editor from 1923 and the publication featured significant content from the US during the 1920s and 1930s.
 The American journal Poetry, founded at the same time as the Review, during the spring of 1912, was originally often regarded as a sister journal with the similar purpose of building the audience for contemporary poetry.
 Their roads soon separated.
 Poetry set out to establish itself as a home for serious critique, desiring to be select, radical, the leader of the field.
 Kyle was editor until his death in 1967 at the age of 92.